datatrail-jhu/10_dsjob/manuscript/03_website.md

 Now, we're ready to start tweaking the tabs available on our website!
 To do this, we'll still be making edits to a file we haven't yet worked with.
 Open `cloud/project/config/_default/menus.toml`.

 Navigate to the portion of the file shown here.
 Comment out the four lines related to "Publications" and the four lines related to "Tutorials".
-This will remove thiese links from the top of your website.
+This will remove these links from the top of your website.
 The lines you should delete are highlighted here:

 {format: png}
 ![tabs to comment out](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_83)